woocommerce/woocommerce/readme.txt

 * Feature - WC_DELIMITER to customise the pipes for attributes
 * Feature - Standardized, default credit card form for gateways to use if they support 'default_credit_card_form'.
 * Feature - Coupon usage limits per user (using email + ID).
+* Feature - Option to limit reviews to purchasers.
 * Tweak - Added pagination to tax rate screens.
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default.
 * Tweak - Update CPT parameters for 'product_variation' and 'shop_coupon' to be no longer public.